Banner image: Ubisoft North America

 Lesion is a trap operator.
 In Rainbow Six Siege, trap operators are those who deploy traps, regardless of the damage delivered by the gadget.

-His device, the Gu Mine, slows the attackers.
+His device, the Gu Mine, slows down the attackers.
 While getting stung by the mine won't instantly deliver damage, the attacker will lose four health points every two seconds after first stepping on the gadget.

 Lesion's real name is Liu Tze Long and he was born in Hong Kong.